Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Relaxation towards Equilibrium

+In section \ref{sec:acc eom} we introduced the notion of the \textit{dynamical effective potential} $\tilde{V}$ given by equation (\ref{eq: Vtilde}) which together with (\ref{eq:QEOM}) describes the evolution of the average position, $\chi$.
 As the fRG guarantees that the fully effective potential V will be convex this implies that the dynamical effective potential $\tilde{V}$ will also be either fully or extremely close to fully convex for LPA and WFR respectively thus greatly simplifying dynamical calculations.
 In the previous section we emphasised how the fRG LPA effective potential gives us the Boltzmann equilibrium quantities such as equilibrium position and variance.
-However, away from the minimum of the effective potential the fRG gives us information that the near equilibrium Boltzmann assumption does not.
-To be concrete the (Gaussian) Boltzmann distribution assumes that the potential is of the form:
+What we would like to emphasise now however is that away from the minimum of the effective potential the fRG gives us information that the near equilibrium Boltzmann assumption does not.
+To be concrete, an approximate Gaussian Boltzmann distribution would assume that the potential is of the form:

 where $\chi_{eq}$ and $\text{Var}_{eq}$ are the equilibrium position and variance respectively.
-We show in Fig.~\ref{fig: ULJ_LPAvsBoltz_V_5T} how this approximation can break down dramatically as one moves away from the equilibrium position suggesting that the fRG captures well the dynamics far away from equilibrium.
-In principle one could attempt to include higher order cumulants of the Boltzmann distribution such as skewness and kurtosis into the effective potential, however as we showed in part one the relationship between these cumulants and higher derivatives of the effective potential is highly non-trivial and is cumbersome to include.
+We show in Fig.~\ref{fig: ULJ_LPAvsBoltz_V_5T} how this approximation can break down dramatically as one moves away from the equilibrium position suggesting that the fRG captures the far away from equilibrium dynamics well.
+In principle one could attempt to include higher order cumulants of the Boltzmann distribution such as skewness and kurtosis into an approximate effective potential, however the relationship between these cumulants and higher derivatives of the effective potential is non-trivial and cumbersome to include.
+In any case it is not expected including these corrections would lead to significant improvement away from equilibrium.

-In Fig.~\ref{fig: ADW_tildeV} we show the evolution of $\tilde{V}$ as k is lowered to zero -- or equivalently as all the fluctuations are integrated out -- for the asymmetric doublewell.
-We can see for both the LPA (top plot) and WFR (bottom plot) how the barrier gets smaller as fluctuations are integrated out until it completely disappears.
-The equilibrium position is represented by the global minimum of the red curve (k = 0) and we can infer the speed of the evolution to this equilibrium by the slope of the curve to it.
-Similar behaviour can be seen for all the other potentials we consider in this paper.
-The fact that the fully flowed potential (red curve) is guaranteed to be (near) convex by definition of the EA $\Gamma$ ensures that the dynamics we perform in it will be trivial to solve.
-This is what we cover in the following subsection.

-Where possible we will compare our results with those obtained by direct simulation of the Langevin equation (\ref{eq:langevin}) and by solving the Fokker-Plank (F-P) equation: